-- glycine neurotransmission (1) (remove)
+- glycine neurotransmission (1) (entfernen)

 - The role of plasma membrane transporters in chloride homeostasis of developing auditory brainstem neurons (2004)